magepages/mpdocs/docs/better-popup/index.md

   *  **Show congratulation fireworks**
     * Choose Yes to display fireworks when visitors register the email successfully.
-    * Fireworks will display when you configure `Responsive Design = Center Popup`

 ### Where to Show